Sign in

 Evolve Spirits Bar

 On Hobart’s historic waterfront within the Macq01 building, Evolve is a cosy spot to get a taste of all the great distilling that is happening in Tasmania.
 With a slew of awards under their belts, you can expect a solid drinks menu here, from signature cocktails to Tassie whisky flights.
 Try the Queen Bee, with local Forty Spotted Bush Honey Gin.
-There’s a snacky food menu to accompany too and the unique surrounds of an interesting collection of fossils.
+The menu also features a delightful selection of snacks to nibble on, all set against a backdrop of fascinating fossils that add an intriguing touch to the atmosphere.

 18 Hunter Street, Hobart